 Are you a graphic designer with a penchant for drawing?
 Or a fine artist looking for commercial work?
 Or a student looking to develop a primary career as an illustrator?
-Either way, you’re reading this because you want to improve your illustration skills.
+Either way, you’re reading this because you want to improve your skills and expand your illustration portfolio.
 Taking an online drawing class is a great way to learn new illustration techniques or software, at a low cost or for free.
 Even if you’re a pro, there are lots of high level courses online for those looking to fine-tune certain skills or learn about new digital illustration methods.

 Online courses and tutorials look great on your resume, too.
 Employers want people dedicated to their profession.
 Show that you continuously update your knowledge and you also show that you will grow as an employee.
 Taking an online course could lead to a new job, raise, or promotion.

 Learning illustration is a multifaceted skill.
 Not only must you have the ability to render in a given medium, your primary skill is creativity.
 Anyone can learn to draw.
 Drawing is the practice of looking and the development of techniques to replicate what you see.
 If you can see, you can learn to draw from a technical standpoint.
 But not everyone is creative.
 Creativity is a complicated skill that needs to be fostered in illustrators.

 Of course, illustrators must also build creative approaches to visual rendering skills.
 In today’s world the illustrator also needs to be digitally savvy.
 Professional illustrators often use programs like Photoshop, Illustrator, InDesign, After Effects, and Cinema 4D, not to mention digital photography.